 Once the investigation is complete, you’ll receive an update with the results.
-If your dispute is successful and your credit report changes, you’ll be able to see an updated copy of your report for free.
+If your dispute is successful and your credit report changes, you’ll get a free copy of your credit report in its updated state.

 If you’ve removed or altered a significant negative item, you may see a corresponding increase in your credit scores soon after (as long as everything else on your report stays the same).